• Skip to main content

 Labeled ingredients for avocado bean dip.

-• Avocado - Make sure your avocado is ripe, black skin and soft when pressed.
+• Avocado - Make sure your avocado is ripe, with black skin and soft when pressed.
 Leaving an avocado on the counter for a day or more will help it ripen faster than in the fridge.

 • Garlic - This garlic avocado dip is best with fresh garlic.
 I use 1 large clove, you can use 2 if you are a big garlic lover!